|Research Area: Eastern Medieval Mediterranean Art

 Advisor: Dr. Lynn Jones

-Sonia Dixon is a doctoral student and a Patricia Rose Fellow at Florida State University.
-She studies visual culture and identity in Late Antiquity (3rd – 7th century) in the eastern Mediterranean, working with Lynn Jones.
+Sonia Dixon is a doctoral student and a Patricia Rose Teaching Fellow working with Lynn Jones.
+She studies visual culture and identity in Late Antiquity (3rd – 7th century) in the eastern Mediterranean.
 Sonia’s research interests include the transmission, appropriation, and adaptation of objects and iconographies across perceived cultural, ethnic, and religious “boundaries.”
-Her dissertation delves into the origin and meaning of the chi-rho (“The Origins and Uses of the Chi-Rho in the Late Antique, Early Byzantine Period (4th – 7th century)”).
+Her dissertation delves into the reception of the Chi-Rho (“Understanding the Chi-Rho: Context, Viewer and Placement in Late Antiquity”).

-Since returning to FSU Sonia has taught in the Interdisciplinary Medical Sciences (IMS) B.S.
-Degree Program in the College of Medicine, has attended multiple national conferences, was Research Assistant to the Curator for the Fall 2019 exhibition Identity in the Ottoman Empire at the FSU Museum of Fine Arts, and was accepted to present her work at FSU’s Spring 2020 Graduate Symposium (cancelled due to COVID-19).
-Sonia also serves as a Captain in the Army.
+As a PhD student at FSU, Sonia taught in the Interdisciplinary Medical Sciences (IMS) B.S.
+Degree Program in the College of Medicine, was the Research Assistant to the Curator for the exhibition Identity in the Ottoman Empire at the FSU Museum of Fine Arts, presented at the 3rd Annual Symposium on Diversity & Inclusion in Research & Teaching Organization (DIRECTO) (2020) and presented her work at FSU’s Annual Art History Graduate Symposium (2021).
+She served as a member of the department’s Anti-Racism and Equity Committee (2020-2021).